Growing Grapes In Phoenix Arizona

 Pests

-Grape Leaf Skeletonizers are a problem in the lower desert.
-They seem to appear in September when other caterpillar activity is also high.
-If one has just a few grape vines, the easiest control is manual squishing.
-I have not found the catepillars hairs to be a problem and squish them with bare hands using a finger tip rolling motion.
-However, I avoid touching my face and eyes and other more sensitive skin until I have washed off my hands well.
-About a week of 20 minute a day search and destroy missions is enough to make them all but disappear.
-I must admit that the adult form is quite beautiful.
+Grape Leaf Skeletonizers, a type of catepillar, are a problem in the lower desert.
+I have just one grape vine so I originally controlled them through manual squishing.
+I did not find the caterpillars hairs to be a problem, although some people with more sensitive skin can find them irritating.
+I squish the caterpillar with bare hands using a finger tip rolling motion.
+I do avoid touching my face and eyes and other more sensitive skin until I have washed off my hands well.
+I must admit that the adult form of this caterpillar is quite beautiful, being an iridescent blue/purple colored moth.

 Links to more grape growing information